X Japan: 1977–1992: X

 1995 was also quiet, until November 19 when the band began the tour for their next album, Dahlia Tour 1995–1996.
 Around this time, the group dropped most of its original visual kei aesthetics in favor of a more casual look.
 While it wasn't released until November 4, 1996, singles from the album had been released as early as a few months after Art of Life.
 Though this caused Dahlia to contain relatively little new material, the album reached number one on the charts.
-The tour was originally scheduled to end on March 31, 1996, however, it was cut short when Yoshiki herniated cervical vertebrae after the March 13 show.
-They did however perform their tradition of two Tokyo Dome concerts on December 30–31, titled Resurrection Night (復活の夜, Fukkatsu no Yoru) and Reckless Night (無謀な夜, Mubōna Yoru).
+The tour was originally scheduled to end on March 31, 1996; however, it was cut short when Yoshiki herniated cervical vertebrae after the March 13 show.
+They did, however, perform their tradition of two Tokyo Dome concerts on December 30–31, titled Resurrection Night (復活の夜, Fukkatsu no Yoru) and Reckless Night (無謀な夜, Mubōna Yoru).

 On September 22, 1997, Yoshiki, Hide, Pata and Heath held a press conference where they announced that X Japan would disband.
 Vocalist Toshi decided to leave the band, claiming that the glamorous, success-oriented life of a rock star failed to satisfy him emotionally, as opposed to a simpler life and career.
 He stated that he had made the decision back in April 1996, though it was not publicly disclosed.
-However, around twelve years later, he confirmed what was long-reported in the media; that he was "brainwashed" via violence and abuse and conned out of money, leading to bankruptcy.
+However, around twelve years later, he confirmed what was long reported in the media: that he was "brainwashed" via violence and abuse and conned out of money, leading to bankruptcy.
 X Japan performed their farewell show, titled The Last Live: Last Night, at the Tokyo Dome on December 31, 1997, making it the last of five consecutive New Year's Eves the group performed at the stadium.
-Although later that same day they played "Forever Love" at that year's Kōhaku Uta Gassen, marking their true last performance.
+However, later that day they played "Forever Love" at that year's Kōhaku Uta Gassen, marking their true last performance.